How we calculate

 What counts as "mainstream media"?

-The named outlets in the MSM Coverage Set above, updated quarterly.
+The named outlets in the Mainstream Media Coverage Set above, updated quarterly.
 Outlets are selected for reach and editorial independence across the political spectrum.
 No outlet is excluded solely on the basis of political lean.

 Which countries and languages are included?

 The primary coverage set is English-language.
 US, Canadian, UK, and Australian outlets are included.
 International English-language outlets (Al Jazeera English, South China Morning Post, The Guardian) are included.
-Non-English outlets are not currently in the MSM set, but social signals from non-English platforms are tracked.
+Non-English outlets are not currently in the mainstream coverage set, but social signals from non-English platforms are tracked.

 How are stories clustered and deduplicated?